-Ronald Mueller has been on the water since 1969, in everything from sailboats and white water rafts to ocean going rowing shells.
-For years he owned Wayland Marine, his own boat building business where he used Ashlar-Vellum's DrawingBoard as part of his boat desian.
-Now retired, he still helps people with and later Graphite as part of his boat design.
+Ronald Mueller has been on the water since 1969, in everything from sail boats and white water rafts to ocean going rowing shells.
+For years he owned Wayland Marine, his own boat building business where he used Ashlar-

+Vellum's DrawingBoard and later Graphite as part of his boat design.
 Now retired, he still helps people with rowing boats almost every day.